-Once you’ve dealt with the Burst Beam’s drawbacks though, you’ll also need to contend with the Charge Mech whose self-damaging attack doesn’t pair well with the mech’s meagre health score.
-The Charge Mech seriously benefits from a defensive pilot such as Mafan, Abe, or Ariadne, who are all good at mitigating the significant damage that comes from using Ramming Engines over and over again.
+Once you’ve dealt with the Burst Beam’s drawbacks though, you’ll also need to contend with the Charge Mech whose self-damaging attack doesn’t pair well with the mech’s meager health score.
+The Charge Mech benefits from a defensive pilot such as Mafan, Abe, or Ariadne, who are all good at mitigating the self-damage from Ramming Engines.

 The Defense Mech is also a good tool in this sense as its Shield Projector can protect both buildings and allies alike.
 The Shield Projector is perfect for nullifying self-inflicted damage or careless Burst Beams and it’s helpful even when there are no threatening Vek within range of an objective.
 A good tip with the Defense Mech though is to try and replace its Attraction Pulse weapon as soon as possible.
 The Science mech doesn’t have anywhere near enough health to be dragging targets across its own hull and pulling enemies into water or lava tends to be much harder than pushing them is.

 If you can manage all of this whilst taking into account the squad’s weak pushing game, you’ll be in a good position.
-Not many Vek can withstand a constant assault from Burst Beams and Ramming Engines, so be be sure to keep your most valuable pilots healthy because their help is what is really needed to propel Zenith Guard to the tier it’s in.
+Not many Vek can withstand a constant assault from Burst Beams and Ramming Engines, so be be sure to keep your most valuable pilots healthy because their help is needed to propel Zenith Guard to the tier they’re in.

-The Rusting Hulks are a good example of a mid tier squad whose innate power and flexibility nevertheless comes with situational concerns.
+The Rusting Hulks are a mid tier squad whose power and flexibility has situational concerns.

 The setup is similar to the Flame Behemoths in that players will be relying on indirect damage caused by secondary effects.
 Both the Jet Mech and Rocket Mech have attacks which create smoke; a persistent tile modifier that nullifies the actions of any unit standing inside it.
 With the addition of the Rocket Mech’s Storm Generator, smoke will damage enemies in much the same way that fire does and thus it makes an effective way of gradually wearing the Vek down.